How I Shed Almost 5 Pounds From My Camera Bag

 • a maximum 900 second shutter speed versus only 30 seconds on the D850.
 This allows long exposures without the hassle of switching to bulb mode.

 Of course, there are a few things lacking on the Z7II which I will miss.
 There are no backlit buttons for shooting at night, which was helpful on the D850.
-The significant decrease in battery life compared to a DSLR (common in most mirrorless cameras) is also something I will have to get used to.
+The significant decrease in battery life compared to a DSLR (common in most mirrorless cameras) is also something I had to get used to.

 But if these are the only downsides that affect me and my shooting style, I am OK with that.
 I always carry multiple batteries and a headlamp with a red light anyway.